chromice/ae/README.md

 	->min_value('Cannot be in the past.', date('Y-m-d'));
 ```

-If value is a string you may validate, its format and maximum and minimum length:
+If value is a string you may validate its format and maximum and minimum length:

 ```php
 $field->valid_pattern('This should be a valid email.', aeValidator::email)